mr-lovalova/datapipeline/README.md

 Jerry Thomas is a time-series-first data pipeline runtime.
 It turns declarative YAML projects into iterators that stream records, engineered features, and model-ready vectors.
-The CLI lets you preview every stage, build deterministic artifacts, inspect coverage, and scaffold plugins for custom loaders, parsers, transforms, and filters.
+The CLI lets you preview every stage, build deterministic artifacts, inspect quality, and scaffold plugins for custom loaders, parsers, transforms, and filters.

 > **Core assumptions**